-The amount or degree by which one quantity exceeds another: Profit is the excess of sales over costs. (noun)
+The degree or amount by which one thing or number exceeds another; remainder; as, the difference between two numbers is the excess of one over the other. (noun)

 Examples of word Excess

 Anything in excess is bad and that means our children should learn there is time for play time (with real toys not some console), video game time, reading time, TV time and general do nothing time.

 No surprise then that Wal-Mart Realty currently has 145 empty buildings on its hands -- what they call "excess property," totaling a staggering 12.6 million square feet of dead stores.